 This error is a bit self-explanatory shown in the cover photo.
 This is because the computer object was deleted for so some other reasons in my lab environment.Please take a look at the [Part 2] guide "How to fix the issue “The Security Database on the Server does not have a Computer Account for this Workstation Trust Relationship” on Windows Server".

-Solution: To solve this issue, log on to the device with its local user account as shown below.
-For a similar error on Windows trust relationship between this workstation and the primary domain failing, see the following link.
+Solution: Log on to the device with its local user account as shown below to solve this issue.
+For a similar error on the Windows trust relationship between this workstation and the primary domain failing, see the following link.